 The exchange of wedding anniversary gifts by year is a time-honored tradition that allows for flexibility to celebrate your milestone in a way that's personal to your relationship.
 It is commonly paired with a romantic evening, including but not limited to dinner at a nice restaurant.

 As most people enjoy traveling, a popular way to celebrate is a romantic get-away.
-Enjoyable get-aways can be comprised of a quick weekend trip to a local bed and breakfast or by checking off a place on your travel bucket list.
+Enjoyable get-aways can be a quick weekend trip to a local bed and breakfast or by checking off a place on your travel bucket list.

 A romantic and budget-friendly option is to have a DIY at-home spa day.
 Light a candle, put on relaxation music, trade massages, draw a stress-relief bubble bath, and even enjoy an exfoliating face mask.
-Depending on the climate you're living in, end the evening with cooking dinner together, and sitting poolside with a frozen margarita or cuddling fireside with a glass of wine.
+Depending on the climate you're living in, end the evening by cooking dinner together, and sitting poolside with a frozen margarita, or cuddling fireside with a glass of wine.
 Sometimes, there's nothing like a good date-night at home to make a perfect celebration.

-You really can do anything to celebrate, as long as you're together, so pick something you enjoy and haven't done in a while, or that's been sitting on your bucket list.
+You really can do anything to celebrate, as long as you're together, so pick something you enjoy and haven't done in a while or that's been sitting on your bucket list.